 Current Time in New Delhi, India

-See the current time in New Delhi, India, using India Standard Time (IST) at UTC+5:30.
+See the current time in New Delhi, India, with its timezone name Asia/Kolkata and UTC+5:30 offset.
 This city does not observe daylight saving time.

-Compare New Delhi time with other cities in a visual hour-by-hour grid to find the best overlap.
-Export meetings to ICS, Google Calendar, or Gmail for easy scheduling.
+Compare New Delhi time with other cities in an hourly grid and plan meetings across time zones.
+Export events to ICS, Google Calendar, or Gmail for easy sharing.

 How to Check Current Time in New Delhi, India